ZannisLemos/E-Food-Assessment/Brief explanation of the assessment :).md

 After the download is complete, please open the exe file and click install.
 That's it :)

-I Have also made some comments and changes regarding the mini assessment (please refer to
+3) I Have also made some comments and changes regarding the mini assessment (please refer to: Part 2 - Mini Assessment)